web-infra-dev/modern.js/packages/document/module-doc/docs/en/api/config/design-system.md

 sidebar_position: 3
 ---

-# DesignSystem
+# designSystem

-This chapter describes the configuration related to designSystem
+This chapter describes the configuration related to designSystem.

 :::tip
 The Tailwind CSS feature needs to be enabled first via `pnpm run new`.
 :::

-- Type: `Object`
+- Type: `object`
 - Default: `see configuration details below`.

 <details>